Companies hit pause button as coronavirus infects economy - RFI

 Companies are not hesitating to take up offers of state support.

-German tourism giant TUI, which employs 70,000 people worldwide and has suspended the "majority" of its operations, has made a request for state aid.
+German tourism giant TUI, which employs 70,000 people worldwide and has suspended the "majority" of its operations, has made a request for state help.

-Germany's government has promised "unlimited" loans to stricken firms via the state bank KfW.
+Germany's government has promised "unlimited" loans to stricken firms via state bank KfW.

+The airline industry association said Thursday carriers will need up to $200 billion to rescue them from collapse.

 The Italian government said it intends to renationalise the bankrupt former national carrier Alitalia under an emergency economic rescue plan.

+Air New Zealand has been offered a NZ$900 million (US$515 million) loan to help the flag carrier survive the crisis, the government said Friday.

-France also stands ready to nationalise large companies "if necessary", according to Finance Minister Bruno Le Maire.
+France stands ready to nationalise large companies "if necessary", according to Finance Minister Bruno Le Maire.

 © 2020 AFP